slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 The following table lists the configurations you can make to define your App Components app.

-To create an App Components app, you'll need to first [create an OAuth app](docs/authentication-quick-start), then fill out the [App Components Configuration form](https://form-beta.asana.com?k=LBWpDpqZ6b-6pV4ZIbP-OA&d=15793206719) with the data described in the table below.
+To create an app with App Components functionality, you'll first need to [create an app](docs/authentication-quick-start), then fill out the [App Components Configuration form](https://form-beta.asana.com?k=LBWpDpqZ6b-6pV4ZIbP-OA&d=15793206719) with the data described in the table below.
+Note that certain fields, such as the app name and icon, are directly customizable in the developer console and will also be used by the App Components system.

 |Field|Type|Description|
 |---|---|---|